gallaugher/cpb-to-cpb-over-bluefruit/README.md

 Button B will prompt user to enter text which is sent to Receiver & will be displayed in the console if Receiver code is running in Mu.

 Be sure to drag the drumSounds folder onto the RECEIVER CPB.

+Want to send a potentiomter value as a color?
+The file "Send Potentiometer As Color" shows how you can do this by hooking a potentiometer to board.A1 on a CPB.
+Nothing in the Reciever Code file would need to be changed.
+More information in the comments of the "Send Potentiometer As Color" file.